ioi-israel/server-setup/README.md

     $ psql --username=postgres --dbname=cmsdbfortesting --command='GRANT SELECT ON pg_largeobject TO cmsuser'"
     ```
 * Configure CMS:
-    * Use the sample configuration files in this repository under `cms`.
+    * Use the configuration files in this (`server_setup`) repository under the `cms` directory.
 Put `cms.conf` and `cms.ranking.conf` in `~/Github/ioi-israel/cms/config`, and `nginx.conf` in `/etc/nginx`.
-The changes from the original CMS files are described here.
+These files are different from the original CMS files (i.e. the `*.conf.sample` files in `cms/config`).
+The changes are described here:
         * Change `nginx.conf` according to the desired settings.
             * Have one worker process per CPU core.
             * If HTTPS is handled externally, comment out the lines that begin with `ssl` and `auth_basic`, and change port 443 to 80.
             * **Important:** AWS should only be available by accessing the server directly.
 To administrate remotely, use a tunnel, for example:
                 ```
                 $ ssh myuser@myserver -L 5000:127.0.0.1:8889 -N
                 ```
                 where 5000 is the local port, and 8889 is the AWS port on the server.
 Comment out everything about `/aws` and `/rws` in `nginx.conf` if not needed.
 In any case, make sure the administration is not accessible publicly.

-        * Reload the nginx settings after any such modification.
+            Reload the nginx settings after any such modification:
+            ```
+            $ sudo nginx -s reload
+            ```
         * In `cms.ranking.conf`, change the login information.
         * In `cms.conf`:
             * Change the `rankings` string to match the login from `cms.ranking.conf`.
 If RWS will not be used, `rankings` should be an empty list (otherwise CMS will try to send the score to a non-existing server, resulting in connection errors).
             * Change the database login information to match the ones chosen earlier.
             * Change the amount of workers if needed.
 If there is only one server, the number of workers should probably be 1.
             *  Change `max_submission_length` to a more suitable value, like 10000000 (approximately 10MB; such files are needed for output-only tasks).
             * Generate a random hex key:
                 ```
                 $ python -c 'import cmscommon.crypto; print cmscommon.crypto.get_hex_random_key()'
                 ```
                 Put the key in the `secret_key` field.
             * Put `127.0.0.1` in `admin_listen_address`.
             * Add two custom fields, `custom_instructors_path` and `custom_contestants_path`.
 Each is an absolute path to a directory that will be available for instructors and contestants, respectively.
     * Run the prerequisites again:
         ```
         $ cd ~/Github/ioi-israel/cms